 The project will operate over thirty years, with ongoing third-party verification, ensuring real, measurable carbon sequestration, as well as soil health benefits over time.

 Impacts & Benefits

-This project will provide the up-front capital needed to help farmers and ranchers adjust their land management practices to a regenerative approach that benefits the local ecosystem, the productivity of their land for grazing cattle, and the climate.
+This project will provide the up-front capital needed to help farmers and ranchers adjust their land management practices to a regenerative approach that benefits the local ecosystem, the productivity of their land for grazing sheep, and the climate.

 Phase 1 of the project is expected to reduce carbon emissions by 100,000 tonnes over its 30-year operating life.
 As this initiative expands to include additional partners and additional farms and regions beyond Phase 1, we expect carbon emissions reductions to reach 50,000 tonnes per year.